manipulation-notes/manipulation-notes.github.io/mechanics/grasp-analysis.md

 Geometrically, we can describe form closure using the composite friction cones we discussed in the previous sections.
-This idea is illustrated in Fig.~\ref{fig:chap1:form-geom}.
+This idea is illustrated in Fig. 5.

 <figure>
 <p align="center">